Puppies

 Availability

 Filling out an application is not binding and does not entitle you to a puppy.
-In order to be considered for a puppy, you will need to:
+To be considered for a puppy, you will need to:

 1. Fill out a puppy application.